beginning of content

 The exact causes of leukaemia in children are not known, but it's likely that several factors are involved.

 No one is to blame if a child develops cancer.
-It’s not because of something they, or their parents, did.
+It's not because of something they or their parents did.

-When should I see my doctor?
+When should I take my child to the doctor?

-If you are worried that your child has symptoms of leukaemia, talk to your child’s doctor.
-The earlier cancer is found, the better.
+If you are worried that your child has symptoms of leukaemia, talk to your child's doctor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.